1M0-0K/ImageAnalyser/README.md

 - Dark Mode
 ![Application Dark Mode](/screenshots/screenshot2.png)

-Here you can add images from an URL or selecting one from your machine by clicking the file icon (local image has higher priority).
+Here you can add images from an URL or select one from your machine by clicking the file icon (local image has higher priority).
 After selecting an image or inserting an URL press the "Display" button.

 ![Application Preview](/screenshots/screenshot1.png)